-- 1. Generates a new encryption key. - 2.
-Creates a bootstrap.conf file in your configuration directory, and write the encryption key to this file. - 3.
-Encrypts the sensitive properties using this encryption key. - 4.
-Adds a something protected encryption marker after each encrypted property.
+- 1. It generates a new encryption key. - 2.
+It creates a bootstrap.conf file in your configuration directory and writes the encryption key to this file. - 3.
+It encrypts the sensitive properties using this encryption key. - 4.
+It adds a something protected encryption marker after each encrypted property.